Tricritical Kibble-Zurek scaling in Rydberg atom ladders: Supplementary Note 4: Ground state scalings and the sweet-spot direction

 In this section, we discuss critical scalings near the tricritical point in the ground state.
 For a generic (i.e. not along the phase boundary), we expect $\xi_\mathrm{GS}\propto |\Delta-\Delta_c|^{-\nu}$.
 As one moves away from the tricritical point, the scaling generically does not hold.
 This can be seen from the finite-size scaling of the correlation length, expressed as $\xi_\mathrm{GS}/L = \widetilde{\mathcal{F}}((\Delta - \Delta_\mathrm{TCI})L^{1/\nu})$, where $\xi_\mathrm{GS}$ can be extracted from the \emph{disconnected} two-point correlator.
-However, by numerically exploring various directions emanating from the tricritical point, we find a sweet-spot direction where the scaling behavior extends much farther than other directions, as shown in Fig.~\ref{fig:scaling}.
+However, by numerically exploring various directions emanating from the tricritical point, we find a sweet spot direction where the scaling behavior extends much farther than other directions, as shown in Supplementary Fig.~\ref{fig:scaling}.
 We emphasize that this direction does not originate from universality, but offers a window that enables the study of criticality away from the critical point.
 Indeed, it is made good use of when we explore intermediate-speed ramping as detailed in the main text.
+Interestingly, along this direction where the ground state is controlled by a single scaling law, KZ dynamics reveals a crossover effect: at slow speeds, tricritical scaling is observed, while at faster speeds, Ising/Potts scaling is recovered.
+This differs from cases where dynamical scaling is inherited from equilibrium scaling.
+Our observed crossover is a purely dynamical phenomenon arising from the interplay between two relevant operators.\\ \\ \\